Celebrating Black History Month

 Black History Month is a celebration of the achievements and contributions of black people in the UK and around the world.
 It is important that we, as a profession, continue to highlight those that are role models to prospective attorneys and colleagues alike.

 The theme this year is “Dig deeper, look closer, think bigger” – things we should all be doing to put right both past and present injustices.
-The panel on this webinar will discuss what Black History Month means to them, who inspires them and what we can do to increase access to the profession.
+The panel on this webinar discussed what Black History Month means to them, who inspires them and what we can do to increase access to the profession.

 Meet the speakers